DonTseTse/bash_commons/README.md

 ### Logging
 The logging collection's functions work together as one module which provides several features:
-- distinct output chanels for `stdout` and file logging, each with their own logging level and message pattern
+- distinct output channels for `stdout` and file logging, each with their own logging level and message pattern
 - a log message buffer which allows to use [log()](logging.md#log) before the logger is configured.
 Applications can start logging from the very beginning with logging "disabled" - in fact, messages go into the buffer, nothing is actually logged.
 Once the configuration is known (usually, when the script parameters were processed - typically to handle that `-v` flag that enables `stdout` logging), the